AMD-OSX/AMD_Vanilla/README.md

 - Upon booting to macOS Mojave for first time, the system will reboot after the Data & Privacy screen.
 To fix this issue follow the procedure mentioned [here](https://www.insanelymac.com/forum/topic/335877-amd-mojave-kernel-development-and-testing/?do=findComment&comment=2658085) under UPDATE-2 heading.

-- On macOS Mojave certain webpages will crash upon loading (eg. brew.sh, facebook.com).
+- On macOS Mojave, certain webpages will crash upon loading (eg. brew.sh, facebook.com).
 To fix this issue follow the procedure mentioned [here](https://www.insanelymac.com/forum/topic/335877-amd-mojave-kernel-development-and-testing/?do=findComment&comment=2661857) under the UPDATE-5 heading.